Advice > Software engineering

 Each interviewer will also assess you on the four main attributes Google looks for when hiring:

-4. Googleyness (i.e. culture fit).
+• Googleyness (i.e., culture fit).
 The company wants to make sure Google is the right environment for you.
-Your interviewer will check whether you naturally exhibit the company's values, including: being comfortable with ambiguity, having a bias to action, and a collaborative nature.
-More information in this guide to Googleyness.
+Your interviewer will check whether you naturally exhibit the company's values, including comfort with ambiguity, a bias to action, and a collaborative nature.
+For more information, take a look at our guide to Googleyness and leadership interviews.

 Depending on the exact job you're applying for, these attributes might be broken down further.
 But the total number of attributes does not usually exceed six or seven.

-In this middle section, Google's interviewers typically document your answers to each question in detail, and give you a score for each of the attributes above (e.g. "Poor," "Mixed," "Good," "Excellent").
+In this middle section, Google's interviewers typically document your answers to each question in detail and give you a score for each of the attributes above (e.g., "Poor," "Mixed," "Good," "Excellent").

 C) Final recommendation

-Finally, interviewers will write a summary of your performance and provide an overall recommendation on whether they think Google should be hiring you or not (e.g. "Strong no hire," "No hire," "Leaning no hire," "Leaning hire," "Hire," "Strong hire").
+Finally, interviewers will write a summary of your performance and provide an overall recommendation on whether they think Google should be hiring you or not (e.g., "Strong no hire," "No hire," "Leaning no hire," "Leaning hire," "Hire," "Strong hire").

-1.3 What happens behind the scenes
+2.3 What happens behind the scenes

 If things go well at your onsite interviews, here's what the final part of the process looks like:

-1. Interviewers submit feedback
+• Interviewers submit feedback

-2. Hiring committee recommendation
+• Hiring committee recommendation

-3. Team matching
+• Team matching

-As you've probably gathered by now, Google goes to great lengths to avoid hiring the wrong candidates.
-This hiring process with multiple levels of validation helps them scale their teams while maintaining a high caliber of employees.
-But it also means that the typical process can spread over multiple months.
+This hiring process with multiple levels of validations helps them scale their teams while maintaining a high caliber of employees.
+It also means that the typical process can spread over many weeks and sometimes months.

 Most site reliability engineer candidates will get questions across five different categories: